SeverSerenitygit/SeverSerenitygit.github.io/_posts/2026-03-25-HTB-Jeeves-Machine-Walkthrough.md

 > [!TIP]
 > In some of the instances, the `Jetty` might not show up in 50000 port, in that case try to reset the machine.

+> In some of the instances, the `Jetty` might not show up in 50000 port, in that case try to reset the machine.
+{: .prompt-tip}

 Trying anonymous or guest access in SMB fails.

 ![](assets/img/Jeeves-HTTP-80.png)